 A family of refugees from the Democratic Republic of Congo sit by their makeshift hut at the Kenani refugee transit camp in Nchelenge, northern Zambia on October 30, 2017 during a visit by Zambian President Edward Lungu.
 AFP PHOTO | OBERT SIMWANZA

-About 6,000 Congolese residents have fled across the border since late August, triggering an emergency response from the UN refugee agency (UNHCR) which has struggled to provide basic food rations and shelter.
+About 6,000 Congolese residents have fled across the border since late August.

 DR Congo's huge eastern region has long been wracked by violence, but fighting between government soldiers and militia groups, as well as inter-ethnic clashes, has increased this year.